What is NARCAN©/naloxone?

-Naloxone, sold under the brand name Narcan© , is a medication used to block the effects of opioids.
-It is an antidote for opioid overdose.
-In an overdose, opioids can cause difficulty breathing and sedation, potentially resulting in death.
+Opioids can cause difficulty breathing and sedation, potentially resulting in death by overdose.
 Naloxone is a medication that reverses these effects.
 Naloxone only works if opioids are present in the body and has no effect if they're not.
 It doesn't work on other drugs or alcohol.
 Naloxone usually takes effect in 3 to 5 minutes and lasts 60 to 90 minutes.
 Multiple doses may be required, as the duration of action of most opioids is greater than that of Naloxone.

 Where can you get NARCAN?